nakagami/stubdriver/README.rst

 http://golang.org/pkg/database/sql/

-It is stub implementation and it always returns same result.
+It is a stub implementation, and it always returns same result.

 For study Go sql driver.